-I was filling out my 2019 goal planner, and there was a section on exploring fears.
+I was filling out this year’s planner, and there was a section on exploring fears.

 I am not a big fan of exploring fears; my personal preference is to drown them with hope and God’s Word.

 But the planner I am using is thorough; it coaches you through the icky tedious places you love to ignore.

 So I dug deep, thought long, wrote hard and as I did patterns began to emerge.

 In a section about “meeting my fears”, I let loose on the journal pages;